-Making yourself familiar with the examination question styles that BMAT uses will give you an idea of the time pressure and style of questioning that you will face in the real exam.
+Familarise yourself with the examination question styles that BMAT uses as this will give you an idea of the time pressure and style of questioning you will face in the real exam.

-One way to achieve this is to use the free downloadable content from the Cambridge Assessment Admissions Testing website, which lists the previous papers, and is a source of valuable practice.
+One way to achieve this is to use the free downloadable content from the Cambridge Assessment Admissions Testing website, which lists the previous papers, and is a source of valuable practise.